ropensci/bowerbird/README.md

 ### Data provenance and reproducible research

 An aspect of reproducible research is knowing which data were used to perform an analysis, and potentially archiving those data to an appropriate repository.
-Bowerbird can assist with this: see the "Data provenance" vignette.
+Bowerbird can assist with this: see `vignette("data_provenance")`.

 Data source summary
 -------------------